Office Address

 Why should children get the COVID-19 vaccine?

-Medical and public health experts, including the CDC and the American Academy of Pediatrics, recommend that children and adolescents age 5 and older get a COVID-19 vaccine to help protect them from contracting and spreading the virus.
+Medical and public health experts, including the CDC and the American Academy of Pediatrics, recommend that children and adolescents aged 6 months and older get a COVID-19 vaccine to help protect them from contracting and spreading the virus.

 The vaccine is the best way to protect children from becoming severely ill or having long-lasting health impacts due to COVID-19.
 COVID-19 has become one of the top 10 causes of pediatric death, and tens of thousands of children and teens have been hospitalized with COVID-19.
 While children and adolescents are typically at lower risk than adults of becoming severely ill or hospitalized from COVID-19, it is still possible.